 Base flying is even more spectacular at night, with the twinkling skyline and Berlin tower illuminating the sky.

-Life is too short to spend it patiently waiting from the sidelines.
 Bucket lists exist for a reason.
 They remind us to step outside our comfort zones and tackle life head-on.
-The world is full of adventures, so get out there and don’t be afraid to do something completely and utterly unforgettable.
+The world is full of adventures, so don’t be afraid to do something completely and utterly unforgettable.

 Travelocity compensates authors for their writings appearing on this site; such compensation may include travel and other costs.